Dorit Kemsley Thought Erika Jayne Would Be Her Best Friend On ‘Real Housewives Of Beverly Hills,’ Why She’s Not Mad At PK After Pantygate

 Real Housewives of Beverly Hills star Dorit Kemsley is more than ready to put the pantygate issue to rest.
-While she is taking responsibility for talking about Erika Jayne and her hoo-ha with the rest of their RHOBH co-stars, Dorit still cannot help but throw a bit of shade Erika’s way.
+While she is taking responsibility for talking about Erika Jayne and her private parts with the rest of their RHOBH co-stars, Dorit still cannot help but throw a bit of shade Erika’s way.

 Early this week, Dorit Kemsley and Boy George stopped by Watch What Happens Live and talked about the pantygate issue all over again with Andy Cohen.
 According to Reality Tea, Dorit admitted that she was in the wrong for talking about the incident behind Erika Jayne’s back.
 Being on a reality show, such as the Real Housewives of Beverly Hills, Dorit realized how important it was to keep some of her thoughts to herself.